muneebamanzoor/EJ_Automation/README.md

 4. Install Playwright extension in VScode

 5. Install faker.js library by running the following command: npm install --save-dev @faker-js/faker

-6. To run the automation scripts on the an other device, add that device to the project list in playwright.config.js file in the root directory
+6. To run the automation scripts on the an other device, add that device to the project list in playwright.config.js file in the root directory and run the following command: npx playwright test --project="<projectName>" --config=../playwright.config.ts